 Wood burning fire pits are good for many people.
 However, they produce carbon, which is harmful to your health.
-One pound of wood approximately 8,600 BTU, similar to heating one pound of water to one degree Fahrenheit.
+One pound of wood is approximately 8,600 BTU, similar to heat one pound of water to one degree Fahrenheit.
 This is less as compared to burning one pound of propane gas.

 If you want to determine the number of patio heaters you need, you must consider how many square feet a particular patio heater covers.
 You can decide on the right type of patio heater based on its heat output in BTU (British Thermal Unit) and the amount of floor space you want to warm.

 No matter the criteria you apply to partition your patio to fit your specific needs, you should purchase a patio heater that generates enough BTU for that particular amount of space.

 However, the good news is that there are many patio heaters wall-mounted, which create room for airflow and push heat towards one direction.
 This way, you can arrange the heaters in a systematic order to provide warmth towards the appropriate recommendations efficiently.

 This option might require you to use several heaters to cover the outdoor space fully.
 Another critical point to note is that you shouldn’t expect your patio heater to generate enough heat to warm up your patio.
 Given that there is nothing around the heater to trap hot air, your patio might still be quite chilly.

 Therefore, you should only expect five or ten feet around the patio heater to feel as much warmth as inside the house.
 If you want to heat more spaces, you will have to get more heaters to maximize the efficiency of the heaters.